DwGrXyz/ecwid/README.md

 - store with full coverage
 - cart page - other page should be covered too, but I didn't want to waste time for that in the test task
 - e2e - most of the time, QA engeneers write e2e tests, so I decided not to write any.
 I can give you link to the project where I worked with cypress

+## What I missed

+There are no checks for api errors, it's better to check each case separately

+There is no pagination for tables.
+It's not a problem for the test task but for the prod version we must add it

+Also we need a pagination for the cart page, but I think it's better to restrict amount of cart positions.
+100 is enough for the most use cases.
+If we choose that way, we need to show errors when user add a product above the limit.